jouvetg/igm/README.md

 # Discord channel

 IGM has a [discord channel](https://discord.com/) for quick support, getting latest infos, exchanges with other users.
-To get in, please send me your discord user name at guillaume.jouvet at unil.ch, and I will add you the group.
+To get in, please send me your discord user name at guillaume.jouvet at unil.ch, and I will add you to the group.

 # Contact